CryptoCow0/CryptoCow0/README.md

 # Project Map
 - 🔭 I finished Version 1.1.1 of my "WORDLE" game extension!
 Added a Spanish functionality for more users to enjoy!
 Free to download in the <a href="https://chromewebstore.google.com/detail/wordle-extension-game/ekadgaocdogebigkompdkplnopgigpel?authuser=0&hl=en" target="_blank">Chrome webstore</a>
 - 🔭 I finished the first part of my Ethical Keylogging lab!
 Working on low-level code for exploitation.
-- 🌱 I am working as a Researcher at the Colorado School of Mines looking at how human-robotic interaction can aid migrant and unhoused community members.
+- 🔭 I completed my preliminary research at the Colorado School of Mines, funded through SURF, reseraching human robotic interaction in unhoused and Migrant communitites.
 - 🌱 I am working as a Researcher at the Colorado School of Mines looking at how advanced AI techniques can be used in cybersecurity for protection of users.